ashedden/HalloweenTextGame/README.md

 To run:

-- Have python installed on your terminal
+- Have python installed on your computer and working from your terminal

-- Have this repository downloaded to your desktop
+- Have this repository downloaded to your computer

 - Make sure you are in the correct folder in your terminal